 We would like to review the results of the additional analyses and the proposed RES recommendation to NRR for resolving GSI-189.

-ACRS member Victor H. Ransom did not participate in the Committee's deliberations
+ACRS member Victor H. Ransom did not participate in the Committee's deliberations regarding this matter.

 |George E. Apostolakis

 - Memorandum dated May 13, 2002, from Farouk Eltawila, Office of Nuclear Regulatory Research, to John T. Larkins, ACRS, Subject: RES Proposed Recommendation for Resolving Generic Safety Issue 189: "Susceptibility of Ice Condenser and Mark III Containments to Early Failure from Hydrogen Combustion During a Severe Accident."